 Policies and Fees

 Borrowing from the Library Members of the American Alpine Club and Friends of the American Alpine Club Library have circulation privileges.
-You can borrow up to ten books and five videos for 28 days.
-For members outside the Golden area, library staff will send material you request within the US.
-Shipping is free; borrowers pay return postage and insurance.
+You can borrow up to ten items (maximum 5 audiovisual items) for 35 days.
+For members outside the Golden area, the library staff will ship requested materials to you for free (within the United States); borrowers pay return postage and insurance.
 If you're looking for a guidebook, try our Guidebook Finder.
 The tool is in beta right now so if you find a bug email us.

 The library is a knowledge resource for the climbing community.
 The integrity of the collection requires the good will and commitment of borrowers to return material in a timely manner.
 Books and videos overdue by 28 days after the due date are assumed lost.
 The library reserves the right to assess lost material charges if items are not returned due to the limited print runs of many mountaineering books in the collection and other unique features of this library.
 If we are unable to collect the lost book or video charges for any reason, a member or Library Friend immediately loses library privileges and will also lose his/her membership.
 Continuous abuse will result in lost privileges.